• Skip to primary navigation

 pesto in a green ice tray with ingredients around it

-Don't toss unused arugula, make this 6 ingredient arugula basil pesto that's ready to top your favorite pasta in just 5 minutes.
+Make this 6 ingredient arugula basil pesto in just 5 minutes.
+It's a great way to use up extra arugula before it goes bad.
 It's less expensive than traditional pesto with cashews instead of pine nuts too!

 Table of contents